Thanksgiving Writing Prompts: 20 Creative Prompts to Practice Gratitude

 - Every year on Thanksgiving morning, Sandy Johnson's family visits her grandmother's grave.
 This year, there's a myserteous letter from an anonymous sender waiting for them.

-- Timmy Knope has trained for years to dance with his team in the Macy’s Thanksgiving Day parade.
-Minutes before the parade begins, something terrible happens to Timmy that could crush his dream forever.
+- Tim has trained for years to dance with his team in the Macy's Thanksgiving Day parade.
+Minutes before the parade begins, something terrible happens to Tim that could crush his dream forever.

 - Two best friends separated by life's unexpected events have made a vow to meet up once every year on Thanksgiving.
 They've done this faithfully for twenty years, which makes it all the more concerning when one of them doesn't show up as promised.